PoonLab/covizu/README.md

 For example, [nextstrain](http://nextstrain.org) has been at the forefront of analyzing and communicating the global distribution of SARS-CoV-2 genomic variation.

+## Installation

+For most users, the results of our analysis are updated every two days and displayed at https://filogeneti.ca/CoVizu.
+To run your own local instance of CoVizu, please refer to the installation instructions in the [opendata](https://github.com/PoonLab/covizu/tree/opendata) branch of this repository.

 ## Visualization concept